gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

 %(example: { url: "../webgl-text-texture-premultiplied-alpha.html" })s

 The edges are gone now.

+What if you want to keep the text a fixed size but still sort correctly?
+Well, if you remember from [the perspective article](webgl-3d-perspective.html) our perspective matrix is going to scale our object by `-Z` to make it get smaller in the distance.
+So, we can just scale by `-Z` times some desired-scale to compensate.

+    ...
+    // because pos is in view space that means it's a vector from the eye to
+    // some position.
+So translate along that vector back toward the eye some distance var fromEye = normalize(pos);
+    var amountToMoveTowardEye = 150;  // because the F is 150 units long
+    var viewX = pos[0] - fromEye[0] * amountToMoveTowardEye;
+    var viewY = pos[1] - fromEye[1] * amountToMoveTowardEye;
+    var viewZ = pos[2] - fromEye[2] * amountToMoveTowardEye;
+    +var desiredTextScale = -1 / gl.canvas.height;  // 1x1 pixels
+    +var scale = viewZ * desiredTextScale;

+    var textMatrix = makeIdentity();
+    *textMatrix = matrixMultiply(textMatrix, makeScale(textWidth * scale, textHeight * scale, 1));
+    textMatrix = matrixMultiply(textMatrix, makeTranslation(viewX, viewY, viewZ));
+    textMatrix = matrixMultiply(textMatrix, projectionMatrix);
+    ...

+%(example: { url: "../webgl-text-texture-consistent-scale.html" })s

 If you want to draw different text at each F you should make a new texture for each F and just update the text uniforms for that F.